githe14/EK-dataviz-portfolio-CMU/final-project-part-two.md

 ### Identifying Interviewees

-Finding my target audience (general music consumer) wasn't very difficult.
+Finding my target audience (general music consumer) wasn't very difficult since most people enjoy listening to music.
 However, I wanted to conduct interviews with three individuals who have varying levels of interest in and involvement with music and still fit the demographic profile.
 I thought this would provide unbiased and comprehensive feedback compared to selecting interviewees who share the same level of musical engagement.
 Below are the general descriptions of three interviewees.

 1. Interview A (Power User): CMU Master of Entertainment Industry Management student.
 Heavily interested in the music/entertainment industry.
 Listens to 4+ hours of music daily and curates playlists.
 2. Interview B (Passive Listener): UCLA master's student studying data analytics.
 Listens to music while working/commuting, relies on algorithmic playlists.
 Considered the least involved in music consumption out of all interviewees.